SeniorFullStackOverFlow/SPT-AKI-Item-Editor/README.md

   Requirements:
 * [Be sure to download JRE version 9.0.4 to the editor directory](https://www.dropbox.com/sh/z7qg6os9w2c5qv2/AADNt5uSKr5c5kyK9NPTuLq5a?dl=0) because the application is written in JAVA, and if it is not on the computer without it, the program does not work.
 You can try the JAVA versions above, but I did not check.
-* Due to the lack of multithreading, processors from i7 or powerful i5, other processors at your own peril and risk
+* Due to the lack of thread support, processors from i7 or powerful i5, other processors at your own peril and risk
 * It is advisable not to press several buttons quickly, since there is no blocking of flows yet.
 The start marker will be a faded button

   Current issues:
 * Since the program is a test and for a device to work, the code is there, of course, at 5k (then I will fix it in a month because this is the previous version, but stable)
-* No multithreading
+* No thread support in application functions
 * Limited features in the test version of the preset creation system
 * Requirements for matching source strings items.json and the current items.json of your game
 * There are suspicions of memory consumption, but if the program is used for less than 12 hours, then there is no problem